cakephp/docs/en/console-and-shells.rst

     The primary method for generating output to the user.
 By using levels, you can limit how verbose a shell is.  out() also allows you to use colour formatting tags, which will enable coloured output on systems that support it.
-There are several built in styles for colouring text, and you can define your own.
+There are several built-in styles for colouring text, and you can define your own.

     * ``error`` Error messages.
     * ``warning`` Warning messages.